 Joe and I have been in a decent amount of hotels in our lives.
 However, we never use the gym/health room/whatever they call it (note: we DO work out – just not with typical gym equipment).
 So we don’t let whatever reviewers say about that room have an effect on whether or not we stay there…if they have one, if it’s too warm or too cold, if there’s no good view from the Elliptical, if the equipment they have is old, etc. – what people have to say about the gym will have no effect on our time there.
 The same may or may not be true for other aspects of the hotel, such as a pool, business center, self-laundry, etc. So if people are specifically complaining about those things, I don’t care, since I would never use those amenities anyway.

 Are The People Making A Complaint Frequent Complainers?

 Some people are just never happy and never have anything good to say.
-And others just trolls.
+And others are just trolls.
 So sometimes I’ll look at all the reviews someone has written to see what they’ve said about other establishments besides the one I’m looking at.
 Have they been upset about the noise/decor/staff speed/etc. everywhere?
-Are they continually looking for 5 star service at a 3 star place?
-If so, I don’t think it’s just that one place you’re looking at…it’s that reviewer.
+Are they continually looking for 5-star service at a 3-star place?
+If so, I don’t think the problem is just that one place you’re looking at…it’s that reviewer.